Table of Contents

 While experts would like to see more studies on the effects of SARS-CoV-2 on animals, for now the CDC and other major health bodies, including the WHO, believe that the novel coronavirus likely does not pose a health threat to pets, and that infected pets likely do not pose a transmission risk to humans.

-So should you be worried about your pets getting COVID-19?
+Should you be worried about your pets getting COVID-19?